Talha-Ejaz-CEME/Real-Time-Face-Recognition-and-Tracking/README.md

 # Real-Time-Face-Recognition-and-Tracking
-The Notebook Contains the complete python program for real time face recognition and tracking
+The Notebook Contains the complete python program for real time face recognition and tracking in order to keep record of all people that enter the building

 # Main Features:
 ==> Used Threading and Queue for creating a Buffer for processing real time video frames.
 Used Object Tracking Using Yolov5 and Deepsort to keep record of already Recognized Faces.
 Mediapipe for Face Detections and Dlib feature extraction for Face_Recognition.